 (9) DIRECTOR TO REQUIRE ACCOUNTS OF STATE MONEY, ETC. The director shall require all persons receiving money or securities or having the disposition or management of any property of the state, of which an account is kept in his office, to render statements thereof to him; and all such persons shall render such statements at such time and in such form as he shall require.

 History: 1965 c.
 50, 66 s.
-7.
+7; 1967 c.
+291 s.
+14.